 While we produce antibodies to coronavirus during infection, antibodies to viruses also linger long after the infection has passed, which makes serology tests poor indicators of active infection.
 Additionally, most serology tests are designed detect a type of antibody that arises later during an infection, making them better at showing prior exposure.

 What these type of antibody tests cannot do is show whether someone is protected from reinfection by SARS-CoV-2.
 A different type of test, which measures how well a person’s antibodies block infection by the novel coronavirus, gets closer to showing whether they’re protected or not.
+(These tests are not yet available in clinical settings.)
+Scientists are currently studying the question of how well antibody levels — whether after infection or vaccination — correlate with protection against infection (or reinfection) by SARS-CoV-2.

 More than 30 U.S. cancer centers and organizations, including Fred Hutch and its clinical care partner Seattle Cancer Care Alliance, have come together to collect and disseminate data to better understand the scope and severity of COVID-19 in patients with cancer.